◊◊◊◊

 *Note: If using avocado, and not eating immediately, squeeze some fresh lime or lemon juice on avocado to prevent darkening, and store salad in air-tight container.

-**Can buy precooked, grilled chicken, fresh or frozen.
+**Can buy precooked, grilled fajita chicken, fresh or frozen.

 Salad with Beef